 - Insist on going to the tropics in August anyway?
 Pack a raincoat but keep your fingers crossed.

-- Check what your airline's policy is regarding weather events before you leave home.
+- Check what your airline's policy is regarding weather events and cancellations before you leave home.

 Hurricane Facts and Figures: